wp-plugins/activecampaign-subscription-forms/readme.txt

 Contributors: activecampaign
 Tags: activecampaign, subscribe, email, newsletter, signup, marketing, plugin, widget, sidebar Requires at least: 2
-Tested up to: 3.4.2
+Tested up to: 3.5.1
 Stable tag: trunk

 This plugin connects WordPress with your ActiveCampaign software and allows you to embed a subscription form on your site.

 == Description ==

-This plugin connects WordPress with your ActiveCampaign software and allows you to embed a subscription form on your site.
+This plugin connects WordPress with your ActiveCampaign software and allows you to embed a subscription form on your site with various options for how the form is displayed and submitted.

 After enabling go to Appearance > Widgets to activate this plugin.
 You can also use a shortcode to display your chosen subscription form anywhere that shortcode syntax is supported.

 For more information and to download a free trial visit the [ActiveCampaign Email Marketing](http://www.activecampaign.com/) web site.

 == Installation ==

 This section describes how to install the plugin and get it working.
+Please see [our additional help documentation](http://www.activecampaign.com/help/integrating-subscription-forms-with-wordpress/) for more detailed information.

-1. Upload the entire "activecampaign" Zip file to the Plugins section of WordPress.
+1. Upload the entire "activecampaign" Zip file to the Plugins section of WordPress, or "Add New" plugin and search for "activecampaign."
 2. Activate the plugin through the Plugins section in WordPress.
 3. Visit Appearance > Widgets and drag the "ActiveCampaign" widget to a sidebar.
 4. Fill in your ActiveCampaign connection details, then hit Save.
-5. Choose a subscription form to display, then hit Save again.
+5. Choose a subscription form to display, any optional sub-settings, then hit Save again.
-6. Use [activecampaign] shortcode to display your form anywhere that shortcode syntax is supported.
+6. Use `[activecampaign]` shortcode to display your form anywhere that shortcode syntax is supported.

 == Frequently Asked Questions ==

 = How do I create ActiveCampaign subscription forms to use in WordPress? =

 You need to be using [ActiveCampaign email marketing software](http://www.activecampaign.com/) to use this widget.
-Create new subscriptions forms in the software by going to the "Integration" section, then they will be available through this widget.
+Create new subscription forms in the software by going to the "Integration" section, then they will be available through this widget.

+= How does this plugin differ from copying and pasting the subscription form onto my site manually? =

+It simply makes it much easier to do without requiring you to know which theme (or core WordPress) files to modify.

+= What happens after someone submits the subscription form on my WordPress site? =

+The same thing that would happen if they submitted it from another site: it redirects back to the ActiveCampaign confirmation message, or a custom URL if you have that set up for the subscription form in ActiveCampaign (modify your forms under the "Integration" section).

+= Can my form require an opt-in email confirmation be sent? =

+Yes, you would just make sure that your form settings (in ActiveCampaign) have the Opt-in confirmation setting checked.

 = I get a "Connection failed" message.
 What does this mean? =